MaherRahman/Resume-Website/README.md

 I've also added responsive designs to that it can feel more fluid on different screens and displays.
 It wasn't apparant to me originally until I wanted to view my website on my phone.

+The website will soon be updated to include React and Node.js.
+But as of right now, the website is complete

 The website can be viewed at http://www.cs.utexas.edu/~maher/